Geospatial Data Science

 Geospatial Data Science is a branch of data science that focuses on the collection, management, and analysis of geospatial data.
 Geospatial data refers to data that is associated with a physical location or geographic coordinates.
 This data can be from various sources, including satellites, UAVs, maps, surveys, and other tech-based geolocation devices.

 The objective of Geospatial Data Science is to extract valuable insights, identify trends, make predictions, and uncover patterns from geospatial data.
 These outcomes help inform decision-making processes in various sectors, such as urban planning, environment management, transportation, public health, and risk management among others.
-Geospatial data scientists use a variety of software tools, such as R, Python, QGIS, ArcGIS, among others to achieve these objectives.
+Geospatial data scientists use a variety of software tools, such as R, Python, QGIS, Atlas, among others to achieve these objectives.

 FAQs